-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except on final evening), snacks, drinking water, hot drinks, (naturalist guides include all tours listed, naturalist guide and snorkelling gear, excluding wetsuit), land tour to Darwin center, transfer from airport and within the islands, scuba dives (as detailed in the trips above), English-speaking dive masters (4-5 divers per DM), scuba safety equipment (personal marine rescue GPS, storm whistle, diving beacon, surface marker tube), tanks, weights and weight belt.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner (except on final evening), snacks, drinking water, hot drinks, (naturalist guides include all tours listed, naturalist guide and snorkelling gear, excluding wetsuit), land tour to Darwin center, transfer from airport and within the islands, scuba dives (as detailed in the trips above), English-speaking dive masters (4-5 divers per DM), scuba safety equipment (personal marine rescue GPS, storm whistle, diving beacon, surface marker tube), tanks, weights and weight belt, all taxes.

 Cruise price per person excludes (mandatory, unless customer provides own): Dive equipment (full set US$ 250 per week - naturalist cruise price excludes wetsuit rental), Galapagos entrance fee (US$ 100), hyperbaric chamber fee (US$ 35 diving cruises only).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash only).